-The PCF may indicate the need to apply monitoring control for the accumulated usage of network resources on a PDU session basis.
+The PCF may indicate the need to apply monitoring control of the accumulated usage of network resources on a per PDU session basis.
 Usage is defined as volume or time of user plane traffic.
 Monitoring for traffic volume and traffic time can be performed in parallel.
-The data collection for usage monitoring control shall be performed per monitoring key, which may apply for a single service data flow, a set of service data flows or for all the traffic in a PDU session.
-If the usage monitoring of a PDU session level is enabled, the PCF may request the SMF to exclude a single service data flow or a set of service data flows from the usage monitoring of PDU session level.
+The data collection for usage monitoring control shall be performed per monitoring key, which may apply to a single service data flow, a set of service data flows or all the traffic in a PDU session.
+If usage monitoring at PDU session level is enabled, the PCF may request the SMF to exclude a single service data flow or a set of service data flows from usage monitoring at PDU session level.

-During the PDU session establishment, the PCF may receive information about total allowed usage per DNN and S-NSSAI combination and UE from the UDR, i.e. the overall amount of allowed traffic volume and/or time of usage that are to be monitored per DNN and S-NSSAI combination and UE and/or total allowed usage for Monitoring key(s) per DNN and S-NSSAI combination and UE.
+During PDU session establishment, the PCF may receive information from the UDR about the total allowed usage per DNN / S-NSSAI combination and UE, i.e. the overall amount of allowed traffic volume and/or time of usage that are to be monitored per DNN / S-NSSAI combination and UE and/or the total allowed usage for Monitoring key(s) per DNN / S-NSSAI combination and UE.

-NOTE: It depends on the implementation of UDR to provide the total allowed usage per DNN and UE to different PCFs if the different PCFs are serving the PDU sessions with same value of DNN and UE.
+NOTE: It depends on the implementation of UDR whether to provide the total allowed usage per DNN / S-NSSAI combination and UE to different PCFs if these different PCFs are serving PDU sessions with the same value of DNN / S-NSSAI combination and UE.

-If the SMF supports the UMC feature, the PCF may request usage monitoring control for the PDU session.
-If at this time, the PCF has not provided "US_RE" policy control request trigger to the SMF, the PCF shall include the "policyCtrlReqTriggers" attribute with the value "US_RE" and provide it to the SMF as defined in subclause 4.2.6.4.
+If the SMF supports the UMC feature, the PCF may request usage monitoring control for a PDU session.
+If at that time the PCF has not provided "US_RE" policy control request trigger to the SMF, the PCF shall include the "policyCtrlReqTriggers" attribute with the value "US_RE" and provide it to the SMF as defined in subclause 4.2.6.4.
 The PCF shall not remove the "US_RE" policy control request trigger while usage monitoring is still active in the SMF.

-At PDU session establishment and modification, the PCF may provide the applicable thresholds, volume threshold, time threshold or both volume threshold and time threshold, for each usage monitoring control instance to the SMF.
-To provide the initial threshold for each usage monitoring control instance, the PCF shall include the threshold(s) within the "umDecs" attribute within the SmPolicyDecision data structure.
+At PDU session establishment and modification, the PCF may provide to the SMF, for each usage monitoring control instance, the applicable threshold(s), i.e. volume threshold, time threshold or both volume threshold and time threshold,.
+To provide the initial threshold(s) for each usage monitoring control instance, the PCF shall include these threshold(s) within the "umDecs" attribute within the SmPolicyDecision data structure.

 The PCF may provide a monitoring time to the SMF for the usage monitoring control instance (s) and optionally specify a subsequent threshold value for the usage after the monitoring time.